What Is Content Strategy? + How to Create Yours

 What topic areas do competitors cover?

-What type of content do you see, including articles, social media posts, videos, ebooks, reports, and short-form content?
+What type of content do you see, including articles, videos, eBooks, reports, and short-form content?

 What pain points does this content solve?